Female fertility can be affected by your lifestyle choices. Consider simple steps to keep your reproductive system healthy.

 - Don't smoke.
 Smoking ages your ovaries and depletes your eggs prematurely.
 If you smoke, ask your health care provider to help you quit.

 - Limit the amount of alcohol you drink.
-Heavy drinking is associated with an increased risk of ovulation disorders — and some research has shown that even light drinking might reduce the likelihood of conceiving.
+Heavy drinking is associated with an increased risk of ovulation disorders.
 If you'd like to get pregnant, consider avoiding alcohol completely.

 - Be wary of vigorous physical activity.
-Physical activity is an important part of a healthy lifestyle — but too much intense aerobic activity can harm female fertility by inhibiting ovulation and reducing production of the hormone progesterone.
-If you have a healthy weight and you're thinking of becoming pregnant soon, consider limiting your aerobic exercise to no more than seven hours a week.
-If you're overweight, ask your health care provider how much aerobic activity is OK.
+Too much vigorous physical activity can inhibit ovulation and reduce production of the hormone progesterone.
+If you have a healthy weight and you're thinking of becoming pregnant soon, consider limiting vigorous physical activity to less than five hours a week.
+If you're overweight, ask your health care provider how much physical activity is OK.

 - Avoid exposure to toxins.
-Exposure to various chemicals or pollutants can harm your fertility.
 Agricultural workers, hair stylists and certain other groups might be at risk of menstrual disorders.
-Others at possible risk of reduced fertility include dental assistants exposed to high levels of nitrous oxide, anyone exposed to elevated levels of organic solvents — such as dry cleaning chemicals — and industrial workers exposed to drugs or chemicals during the manufacturing process.
-Share any concerns you might have about exposure to toxins with your health care provider.
+Dental assistants exposed to high levels of nitrous oxide, anyone exposed to elevated levels of organic solvents — such as dry cleaning chemicals — and industrial workers exposed to drugs or chemicals during the manufacturing process also might be at risk of reduced fertility.
+Share any concerns you might have with your health care provider.

 If you're thinking about becoming pregnant and you're concerned about the impact of your lifestyle choices on your fertility, consult your health care provider.
 He or she can help you identify ways to improve your fertility and boost your chances of getting pregnant.